ExplorViz-Archive/explorviz-frontend-extension-vr/README.md

 ## Controls
-The extension can be used in standard right-handed mode or the left-handed mode can be set.
+The extension can be used in standard right-handed mode or switched to a left-handed mode.
 The controls for the [Oculus Rift S](https://www.oculus.com/rift-s/) are similar to those of the [Oculus Rift CV1](https://www.oculus.com/rift/).

 ### HTC Vive (Pro) Controls (right-handed):